verrazzano/console/README.md

 ## Linting

 [ESLint](https://eslint.org/) and [prettier](https://prettier.io/) are used to keep the code style consistent.
-Run linting locally:
+To run linting locally:

 ```
 npm run eslint
 ```

-Check formatting of your code using prettier:
+Check the formatting of your code using prettier:

 ```
 npm run prettier
 ```

-Formatting your code using prettier:
+To format your code using prettier:

 ```
 npm run prettier-write